lanye74/lumberjack/README.md

 ## other ideas related to gamification
 - possibly bonus points for visiting underserved schools?
+- bounties??
 	- this would require an actual homepage instead of josh's "just throw the clock in on the front page"
-- bounties??
 - ranked splits lmao (actually do it though)
 - points --> themes
 - profile borders???
 	- discord cat ears border (real and true)
+- stealing points?
+- confetti on submit
 - idk